miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 Oh, what an API!
 Lay it on me, Claude!
 Update your proposal.

-Claude: Ah, now I see the elegance!
+**Claude**: Ah, now I see the elegance!
 You're absolutely right - all that complexity belongs in the Pipulate class.
 Here's the refined approach:

 ```python
 class Pipulate: